 NATIONAL GIRLS & WOMEN IN SPORTS DAY

-Around the country, National Girls and Women in Sports Day is recognized by schools, organizations and teams on the first Wednesday in February.
+Around the country, National Girls and Women in Sports Day is recognized by schools, organizations, and teams during the first week in February.

 Athletics play an important role in girls’ lives.
 Besides helping to establish a routine for a healthy, active lifestyle, sports build confidence, leadership skills, and the ability to work with a team.

 But there is so much more to participating in sports.
 Women who participated in sports in school are more likely to graduate from college.
 According to an EY study, women increase their odds of landing leadership positions when they have a background in athletics.

-Girls develop lifelong valuable relationships during their sports career, too.
+Girls develop lifelong valuable relationships during their sports careers, too.
 It’s not just serious business.